nais/goons/README.md

 # goons

-Job for pulling findings from Security Command Center
+Job for pulling and publishing findings from Security Command Center

 ## Description

 CronJob running in the `nais-system` namespace, pulling findings from Security Command Center and sending valid findings to slack.

-## Configuration
+## Fasit Configuration

-Organization ID will be fetched from environment Folder ID is optional and can be used where we don't have organizational access.
+- `folderIDs`: Folders to fetch findings from.
+Must be provided.
+Use comma as delimitor.
+- `residency`: Data residency. eu for v2 and global for v1 of Security Command Center.
+Must be provided.
+- `slackToken`: Slack API token.
+Must be provided.
+- `slackChannel`: Slack alert channel.
+Default value from values.yaml.
+- `orgID`: Organization ID - fetched from environment.
+- `tenant`: Tenant name - fetched from environment.

+## Local env

+A `local.env` file is provided as a template for local development. `make local` will source a `.env` file and run the job locally with Google Application Default Credentials.
+You will also need to set a quota project to be able to call the Security Command Center API with `gcloud auth application-default set-quota-project <projectId>`.